 Now, as one of the 500 most trafficked sites in the world, SunFrog is over the hump of danger and soaring into the land of memorability.

 Check out the SunFrog.com website to find your own unique brand.
-If you’re hungry for more of Kent and his story, check out his 2017 TEDx talk, listen to his IzeaFest speech, read through Entrepreneur’s post about “The Next Big Thing,” or hang on for part two on influencive.com.Opinions expressed here by Contributors are their own.
+If you’re hungry for more of Kent and his story, check out his 2017 TEDx talk, listen to his IzeaFest speech, read through Entrepreneur’s post about “The Next Big Thing,” or hang on for part two on influencive.com.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.